bazel-contrib/rules_jvm_external/README.md

 load("@rules_jvm_external//:defs.bzl", "artifact")
 ```

+Full `group:artifact:[packaging:[classifier:]]version` maven coordinates are also
+supported and translate to corresponding versionless target.

 Note that usage of this macro makes BUILD file refactoring with tools like
 `buildozer` more difficult, because the macro hides the actual target label at
 the syntax level.